How senior Maia Cella is keeping alive Wisconsin women's soccer's tradition of strong midfielders

 “I think it gives you an appreciation for keeping the ball and making sure you get it,” Cella said.
 “It gave me time to see different positions on the field and know that like that’s what I want to reward.
 I want to reward their runs.”

-She spent her sophomore year outside as well but moved into the center during her junior year.
-The pair of Jaskaniec and Cella run the midfield together with the former having an attacking presence and the latter more on the defensive side.
+She spent her sophomore year outside as well but moved into the center during her junior season.
+Jaskaniec and Cella run the midfield together, with the former having an attacking presence and the latter more on the defensive side.

 Jaskaniec said it’s been a great opportunity to learn from Cella while the two have been in this formation for just more than two years.